 Walking Trail — Meandering through the adjoining Wildwood and A.L.
 Burruss Parks, Life U’s five-mile walking trail serves the local community as part of an agreement between Life University and the City of Marietta.

 Center for Health and Optimum Performance (C-HOP)

 The Center for Health and Optimum Performance (C-HOP), LIFE’s outpatient clinic, is located just inside the east entrance to the campus (1415 Barclay Circle).
 This 28,000 square-foot clinic, open to the public, is equipped with state-of-the-art equipment and is fully staffed with chiropractors and board-certified specialists who serve as mentors to students.
 C-HOP services more than 60,000 patient visits per year with expert chiropractic care, nutritional counseling and functional kinesiology.
-Additionally, the Life University Community Outreach Chiropractic Clinic provides chiropractic care at no charge to economically disadvantaged patients and senior citizens.

 The Drs.
 Sid E. and Nell K. Williams Library is open to the public.
 Primary services include circulation of materials, bibliographic instruction (research methods) and access to computers for research and general Microsoft Office suite applications.
 Students can access the Library’s online catalog through the LRC web page, as well as obtain full-text articles through the Library’s memberships with GALILEO and the Atlanta Health Sciences Library Consortium.
 The Library also subscribes to thousands of electronic monographs.
 It shares its resources with libraries internationally through an interlibrary loan program (ILP).